 Can you see how this could be the description of a spiritual journey?
 As one steps onto the path and expresses a willingness to do the work, more and more of our hidden inadequacies and fears rise to the surface to be acknowledged and accepted, and brought into the fold.

-It is essential to understand that in Hindu Mythology, it is a blessing to be killed by the Divine Mother ( or any divine entity) because it ensures that your energy then becomes one with hers.
-Thus there is no rejection or destruction.
+It is essential to understand that in Hindu Mythology, it is a blessing to be killed by the Divine Mother ( or any divine entity) because it ensures that your energy becomes one with hers.
+Thus, there is no rejection or destruction.
 There is instead a welcoming into all that is.

 Each goddess is equipped with weapons associated with her particular male counterparts.